Frequency-Sovereignty-System/primary-frequency-root/README.md

 All materials labeled v1.1 are preserved as historical records.
 They do not define current system behavior, authorization, or interpretation.

+This repository is the canonical authority for system identity and boundary definition.

 ---